z-wenlin/gpdb/gpdb-doc/markdown/ref_guide/config_params/guc-list.md

 ## gp\_external\_enable\_exec

-Enables or disables the use of external tables that execute OS commands or scripts on the segment hosts \(`CREATE EXTERNAL TABLE EXECUTE` syntax\).
+Activates or deactivates the use of external tables that execute OS commands or scripts on the segment hosts \(`CREATE EXTERNAL TABLE EXECUTE` syntax\).
 Must be enabled if using the Command Center or MapReduce features.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|